Unipisa/Softi-Workbench/additional-materials/SWH-storiesWorkplace/SoftiStoryInventory.md

      * {source: https://www.msc.sma.unipi.it/foto/#jp-carousel-3023}
      * Current location in Commons: https://commons.wikimedia.org/wiki/File:View_of_the_CEP_-_original.jpg

+### Learn more moment

 #### More on FORTRAN CEP

-* CACM 1964 Paper on FORTRAN CEP
+* O.G.
+Mancino On Fortran CEP CACM 1964
-     * {Logo: additional-materials\SWH-storiesWorkplace\ACMdigitalLibrayLogo.jpg}
+     * {Logo: additional-materials\SWH-storiesWorkplace\LogoACMdigitalLibrary.jpg}
-     * {Title: Paper on the FORTRAN CEP language.}
+     * {Title: On the FORTRAN CEP language.}
+     * {Caption: Characteristics of the FORTRAN CEP language}
      * {Description: O. G. Mancino.
 Characteristics of the FORTRAN CEP language.  <i>Commun.
 ACM</i> 7, 7 (July 1964), 423–424.
-     The paper describes the enhancements over FORTRAN II, mainly devoted to the input/output of quantities of type Real and the allowed input/output equipments.}
+     The paper describes some enhancements of FORTRAN II, mainly devoted to the input/output of quantities of type Real and the allowed input/output equipments.}
      * {LearnMoreButton: DOI:https://doi.org/10.1145/364520.364557}
+     * {LocalCopy: additional-materials\SWH-storiesWorkplace\OGMancinoOnFortranCACM1964.pdf}
+     * {Copyright: ACM Digital Library.
+No open access.}

+* O.G.
+Mancino on FORTRAN CEP Tech.
+Rep. 1963
+     * {Logo: additional-materials\SWH-storiesWorkplace\LogoTechRepCSCE.jpg}
+     * {Title: FORTRAN CEP User Manual}
+     * {Caption: FORTRAN CEP language, a FORTRAN II  version for the CEP.}
+     * {Description: O.G.
+Mancino.
+FORTRAN CEP language, a FORTRAN II  version for the CEP.
+C.S.C.E.
+Tech.
+Rep. 13, Oct.1963.
+     The report is the user manual of FORTRAN CEP, a dialect of FORTRAN II.
+It highlights the differences between the two languages: FORTRAN CEP has more options in the input/output of quantities of type Real and in the allowed input/output equipments.}
+     * {Decimal Coordinates: 43.716528, 10.390481}
+     * {LocalCopy: additional-materials\SWH-storiesWorkplace\OGMancinoTechRep1963.pdf}
+     * {FileCopyright: MuntDlaGera, open access}
+     * {ContentCopyright: Tech.
+Rep. of CSCE (no longer existing), archived in the MSC in Pisa, which lets it be open access.}

 #### Essays in Memory of Antonina Starita